 He uses a very famous example in the previous chapter: Some people even take pleasure if, when they vomit, they could vomit into a golden pot.

-Question: Shantideva was later, wasn’t he?
+Participant: Shantideva was later, wasn’t he?

-Alex: Yes, Shantideva was much later.
+Yes, Shantideva was much later.
 Aryadeva lived from the middle of the second to the middle of the 3rd century, and Shantideva lived in the beginning of the 8th century.
 But, as we found with Letter to a Friend by Aryadeva’s teacher Nagarjuna, there are many quotes and topics, and ways of discussing topics, that we find in this text as well, which are the sources for how Shantideva discusses the same points.

 (3.21) No matter what method (you use to wash), you cannot make the innermost parts of your body be clean.
 If you want to make efforts (to clean) the inside (of your body), it will not (come about by directing your efforts) on its outside like this.